-The worker will verify liquid resources for non-broad-based categorically eligible (BBCE) households and whether monies received by households are loans.
+The worker will verify liquid resources and whether monies received by households are loans.
 Verification of liquid resources may be accomplished by seeing current bank statements, using form MDHS-EA-912, collateral contact, or by other documents.
-See Chapter 5, RESOURCES, for a full explanation of countable. and excluded resources and BBCE criteria.
+See Chapter 5, RESOURCES, for a full explanation of countable and excluded resources.
 Also, see Chapter 13, Table I for resource maximums.

-When verifying whether income is exempt as a loan, a legally binding agreement is not required.
+In order to disregard the loan as income, the loan must be a bona fide loan, meaning that an agreement exists to repay the money within a specified or agreed upon time.
 A statement signed by both parties, which indicates that the payment is a loan and must be repaid, shall be sufficient verification.
 However, if the household receives payments on a recurrent or regular basis from the same source but claims the payments are loans, the worker may also require that the provider of the loan sign a statement which states repayments are being made or that payments will be made in accordance with an established repayment schedule.